Asteroid 2024 YR4: Will It Hit the Moon?

 How big is asteroid 2024 YR4?

-2024 YR4 is estimated to be 44-100 meters in diameter, which is similar in size to a Boeing 737 aircraft (on the smaller end) and Big Ben or Statue of Liberty (on the larger end).
+Based on observations from NASA’s James Webb Space Telescope, asteroid 2024 YR4 is now estimated to be 53-67 meters in diameter, which is similar in size to the Leaning Tower of Pisa.
 It can also be compared with the Tunguska impactor – an estimated 50-meter asteroid that flattened 2,000 square kilometers of Siberian forest back in 1908.

 How dangerous is asteroid 2024 YR4?